Fergus Burke: International career

 Burke represented the New Zealand Barbarians Schoolboys in 2017.
 He notably faced the Māori All Blacks under-18s team.

 In 2019, Burke was selected for the New Zealand under-20s, making two appearances at the Oceania Junior Championship.
 He was then chosen for the U20s squad to compete at the 2019 World Junior Championship in Argentina, and played four games at the tournament.

 In June 2024, Burke was included in the Barbarians squad for an international friendly fixture against Fiji at Twickenham Stadium in London.
 He played the full 80 minutes of the match, helping the team to claim the Killik Cup with a 45–32 win.

 Although he represented New Zealand at junior level, Burke also qualifies via ancestry, under the World Rugby selection eligibility criteria, to play for England or Scotland, through his Dover-born mother and Glasgow-born grandparents, respectively.
 Burke ultimately chose to represent Scotland and, on 15 January 2025, he received his first call-up to the Scottish senior squad, ahead of the 2025 Six Nations Championship.

 After not featuring in the Six Nations, Burke was again included in the Scotland squad for the 2025 summer tour to the Southern Hemisphere.
 He made his first international appearance on 5 July 2025, coming on as a replacement in a non-cap match against the Māori All Blacks.
 His full test debut followed a week later, as he started at fly-half for Scotland against Fiji on 12 July 2025.

+He played for Scotland 'A' on 6 February 2026 in their match against Italy XV.